 Fortran does not allow a constant to be the target of a pointer and does not allow a type to have a constant as a component.
 Fortran also prevents all attempts to write directly to a variable declared constant and prevents passing a constant to an out or inout dummy argument in a subprogram.
 However Fortran permits a pointer to an in subprogram dummy argument, and a subsequent write via the pointer.

 Fortran compilers usually do not prevent the use of a constant as an actual argument in the absence of an intent specification.

-Compilers prevent the alteration of the value of a constant.

 6.65.2 Avoidance mechanisms for language users